vdstack/mockit/README.md

 You don't need to provide complete schemas if you know some values, you can use partial schemas as well.

+When using zod schemas, you're stuck in type-unsafe mode. z.string() is not a string, which makes it impossible (or at least very hard, we didn't try fixing it yet) to accept corresponding zod schemas in the type-safe mode.
+With some ts-wizardly magic it could maybe happen.

 ```ts
 function randomUser() {
   return {